Fever around European gas, which reaches new records

 Asked by AFP, Commerzbank analyst Carsten Fritsch sees this very strong acceleration as a “movement of panic and fear” in the face of low stocks as winter approaches in the northern hemisphere.

-Most market observers also highlight demand from Asia, particularly from China, as environmental constraints limiting the exploitation of coal in the country have in fact resulted in a sudden shift in demand for gas.
+Most market observers also point to demand from Asia, particularly from China, as environmental constraints limiting the exploitation of coal in the country have in fact resulted in a sudden shift in demand for gas.

 – Russian denial –